 Dyeing Method FAQWhat is the best water temperature to use Tintex Fabric Dye?

-Keep water temperatures at 140°F (ex: use a kettle to heat water) when possible.
-Follow fabric care restrictions (ex: don't dye delicate woollens in hot water).
+Keep water temperatures at 140°F (example: use a kettle to heat water) when possible.
+Follow fabric care restrictions (example: don't dye delicate woollens in hot water).
 Get fabric dyeing tips.Which fabrics will Tintex Fabric Dye work on the best?

 The amount of Tintex needed for a DIY dyeing project depends on: fabric content, dry fabric weight and the desired colour intensity for your project.
 Always double the usual amount of product for darker or brighter colours.
 Use the list below as a basic guideline (adjust as needed for your specific project):